Churches that Excommunicate for Divorce

 People Who Are Thriving...After Being Excommunicated

-- Do you have any examples of people who've been excommunicated after a divorce — and went on to survive and thrive?
+- Do you have any examples of people who’ve been excommunicated after a divorce – and went on to survive and thrive?
 Yes.
-Read the story of Natalie Hoffman, a Christian wife (and mother of 9) who was excommunicated by her church.
+Read the story of Natalie Hoffman, a Christian wife (and homeschool mother of nine) who was excommunicated by her church.
 She went through with her divorce from an emotionally abusive husband and is now very happily remarried.
 She loves the Lord and has no regrets.
 She is thriving.
 She shares her story on her blog in several posts: HERE and HERE and HERE and HERE.
 She is now a blogger and runs a special group for women in abusive marriages.
-I interviewed her and she told her story on the video embedded below: https://www.youtube.com/watch?v=TCuLn_6joDc
+I interviewed her and she told her story in the video embedded below: https://www.youtube.com/watch?v=TCuLn_6joDc

 Part 1 Part 2 Part 3 Part 4 Part 5 Part 6